TaitoUnited/full-stack-template/README.md

     $ taito stop

 Write `taito oper` and press TAB to get the list of most important commands for operating your project.
-Note that the `oper` grouping prefix is optional so you can leave it out.
+Note that the `oper` grouping prefix is optional so you can leave it out when running a command.

+Run `taito -h` to get detailed instructions for all commands.
 Run `taito COMMAND -h` to search for a command (e.g `taito log -h`, `taito clean -h`).
-Run `taito -h` to get detailed instructions for all commands.
 For troubleshooting run `taito --trouble`.

 See PROJECT.md for project specific conventions and documentation.

-> It's common that idle applications are run down to save resources on non-production environments .
+> It's common that idle applications are run down to save resources on non-production environments.
 If your application seems to be down, you can start it by running `taito start:ENV`, or by pushing some changes to git.

 ## Tools and links

 The taito-cli link plugin provides project related links e.g. for documentation, continuous integration, issue management, logging, monitoring and customer feedback.
-Run 'taito open -h' to show all the links.
+Run `taito open -h` to show all the links.

 ## Structure